 macOS 14.0 (Sonoma) or later.
 Blip uses Swift Charts and other APIs introduced in macOS 14.

-Typically around 250 MB.
-Blip shows its own memory footprint in the popover footer so you can always check.
+Typically around 42 MB physical footprint.
+Blip shows its own memory usage in the popover footer so you can always check.
 The binary itself is around 2 MB.

 Hover over any row in the main popover to reveal a detailed sub-panel to the side — just like iStats Menus.
 It shows charts, breakdowns, and top processes for that category.